SargeyWargey/Homoothya/Story/Drafts/Chapter_21.md

 A soldier pulled me up.
 Not roughly, but not gently either.
 Just doing his job.

-Through one of the scouts, the officer said to take me back up to the mesa camp.
+Through one of the scouts, Captain Brown said to take me back up to the mesa camp.

-They put me on a horse.
 My hands weren't tied but they might as well have been.
 I had nowhere to go.
 No one to go to.

 Everyone was dead.

 As they led me away from the canyon, back toward the mesa camp, I looked back once.

 Smoke still rose from the cave entrance.
-I'd heard numbers through the scouts' broken Yavapai.
-Over seventy bodies, they said.

 Seventy souls.
 Men and women and children and elders.